nonibytes/webrtc-native-examples/book/Chapter1/1-0-preparation.en.md

-Translated from oroginal article in chinese: [here](./1-0-preparation.cn.md)
+Translated from original article in chinese: [here](./1-0-preparation.cn.md)

 ## Introduction to WebRTC Terms